Casualties reported in clashes on Armenia-Azerbaijan border

 Armenia’s Security Council has called on Russia to help protect the country’s territorial integrity.

-Russian Defense Minister Sergei Shoigu spoke on the phone with his Armenian and Azerbaijani counterparts Tuesday, urging “both sides to cease activities that provoke the escalation of the situation,” the Russian Defense Ministry said in a statement.
+Russian Defense Minister Sergei Shoigu spoke on the phone with his Armenian and Azerbaijani counterparts Tuesday, urging “both sides to cease activities that provoke the escalation of the situation,” the Russian Defense Ministry said.

-Later Tuesday, Pashinyan spoke by phone Russian President Vladimir Putin.
-The two leaders discussed the situation on the border, according to the Kremlin’s readout of the call.
+Pashinyan also spoke by phone to Russian President Vladimir Putin about the situation on the border, according to the Kremlin.

-European Council President Charles Michel called Azerbaijani President Ilham Aliyev and voiced concern over the escalating tensions on the Armenian-Azerbaijani border, according to Aliyev’s press service.
+European Council President Charles Michel called Azerbaijani President Ilham Aliyev and voiced concerns over the escalating tensions on the Armenian-Azerbaijani border, according to Aliyev’s press service.

+Later Tuesday, Russia’s Defense Ministry reported that hostilities on the Armenian-Azerbaijani border have ceased, following talks with Moscow.
+Armenia’s Defense Ministry confirmed that report.